 Photograph © Paddy Ryan (white-necked raven above Mt Kilimanjaro)

-More Pieces from Places
+More Fieldwork Pieces

 Icicle

-Written to raise the profile of the Kickstarter crowdfunding campaign for ‘The Singing Glacier’.
+Part of the project, ‘The Singing Glacier’.
 For violin, viola and glockenspiel.